cerus/logic-builder/README.md

 ## Use cases
 This program can be used to understand how logic gates work, visualize complex structures or just play around with different gates.

+## Controls
+- Hold left click to drag nodes / draw connections
+- Right click to remove a node
+- Hold middle click to move the whole screen

 ## Available gates
 - AND, OR, XOR, NOT (Inverter)
 - Splitter (Takes a signal and outputs the same signal twice)